 The spectre of nuclear conflict has haunted international diplomacy since World War II but its presence has become noticeably more powerful in recent years.
 As new countries seek, or are perceived to seek, to become nuclear powers, the balance struck at the end of The Cold War threatens to change.
 The UNSC will need to respond to shifts in the current equilibrium and defuse tensions to avoid nuclear confrontation.

 Welcome to MUNUM XXXI’s Security Council!
 Please allow me to introduce myself.
-I am Josh Hasler, your Committee’s Co-Director.
-I am a Senior here at the University of Michigan pursuing an honors degree in History and Political Science.
+I am Josh Hasler, your committee’s Co-Director.
+I am a senior pursuing an honors degree in History and Political Science.
 I’m very happy to answer any questions you might have about the University of Michigan, the Honors College, MUNUM, or anything else you might be wondering about regarding life on campus.

 I am very excited for our Security Council this year.
 We will be focusing primarily on two important issues that will only grow in significance over the course of the coming century: transboundary water conflicts and nuclear weapon security and maintenance.
-Both topics have the potential to heighten international tensions, destabilize regions, and even potentially spark armed conflict, if the circumstances are grave enough.
+Both topics have the potential to heighten international tensions, destabilize regions, and even potentially spark armed conflict.
 Thus, it will be important for the United Nations Security Council (UNSC) to take actions to ameliorate the negative impacts of these issues and, above all else, promote peace.

 I’d like to conclude by reaffirming how excited I am for committee and to meet all of you.
 I’ve been involved in Model UN and Model Congress since my sophomore year of High School and this will be my first time directing a committee.
 I hope that this will be a Model UN experience you’ll always remember!